Get our free independent savings and pension review. The easy way to find a better deal for your money abroad.

 - Register your S1 form with the local authorities;

-- Apply for a locally-issued EHIC for your travels around the EU (including back in the UK);
+- Apply for a locally-issued EHIC for your travels around the EU;

 - If registering your S1 form requires obtaining residency, you can cover yourself for this period through local private healthcare companies.
 Local private health insurance is cheaper than international.